 Most bad credit comes as a result of poor payment history.
 You can demonstrate better payment habits, even when you can’t get credit the traditional way, by getting a secured credit.
 You can’t prove a renewed ability to make timely payments until you have a new credit card.

-Before you apply for a secured credit card, make sure the creditor reports to all three major credit bureaus.
+Before you apply for a secured credit card, make sure the creditor reports to at least one of the three major credit bureaus.
 If not, the card won’t benefit you in terms of re-establishing your credit because future creditors won’t see your good payment history.
-Payments on a secured credit card that doesn't report to the major credit bureaus won't be included on your credit report or reflected in your credit score.
+If the card issuer doesn't report your payments to the major credit bureaus, it won't be included on your credit report or reflected in your credit score.

 After you’ve been approved, remember that your purpose for the new secured credit card is to build a positive credit history.
 That said, don’t use the card to create debt.
 Instead, use your secured credit card to make small purchases that you can pay in full each month.
 If you can’t afford to pay for a purchase, don’t charge it.